dmipodd/PolandTaxCalculatorForCryptoTrading/README.md

 https://medium.com/@dzmpdd/polandtaxcalculatorforcryptotrading-a-how-to-guide-a089d6665799

 ## 🛑 Disclaimer
-This application is for informational purposes only.
-While the tool helps with tax calculations, it does not constitute professional accounting or financial advice.
+_This application is for informational purposes only.
+While the tool helps with tax calculations, it does not constitute professional accounting or financial advice._

-The application author (Paddubnik Dzmitry) does not take responsibility for any errors, omissions, or misinterpretations in your tax declaration.
+_The application author (Paddubnik Dzmitry) does not take responsibility for any errors, omissions, or misinterpretations in your tax declaration._

-In case of doubts please consult a qualified accountant or tax advisor before submitting your tax report.
+_If you are not 100% sure that you understand how the tax must be calculated, consult a qualified accountant or tax advisor before submitting your tax report._